Smaller single-level townhomes

 Yes, though inventory is limited.
 MCC is primarily an owner-occupied community.
 Rentals arise when individual owners choose to lease rather than sell.
 Public portals often show one or two homes at any given time, and many are arranged privately before listing.

 No. Moraga does not have a local rent control ordinance.
-Statewide California protections under AB 1482 may apply depending on the property's exemption status.
+Statewide California protections under AB 1482 may apply depending on the property's exemption status, but owners are generally free to move rents toward market over time.
+Because HOA dues at MCC can change, smart tenants concerned about long-term affordability often negotiate a multi-year lease with a clear schedule of rent increases.